paigewilliams/99-percent-invisible/README.md

 ## Description

 This is a an exercise in re-building a site using Angular.
 This is an attempt to replicate the beautiful [99% invisible site](https://99percentinvisible.org/).
 I chose this site because I love the design, and I felt that the complexity of it would be a good challenge.
 The small details like audio footer that follows as you scroll through the page and the tasteful hover effects create simple intrigue to the site.

+THIS IS A REPLICA AND IS NOT THE REAL SITE!
+THIS WAS CREATED FOR EDUCATIONAL PURPOSES!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.